Welcome to the City of Tehama. The following information is provided to help you better understand and reduce your flood risk.

 - Develop an evacuation plan for your family

 Plan how you will leave and where you will go if you are advised to evacuate.
 Identify several places you could go in an emergency, such as a friend’s home in another town or a motel.
 Choose destinations in different directions so that you have options during an emergency.
 If needed, identify a place to stay that will accept pets.
 Most public shelters allow only service animals.
 Be familiar with alternate routes and other means of transportation out of your area.

 What should you do during a flood?

-◾Questions regarding emergency procedures may be addressed to the Tehama County Sheriff’s Office at (530) 529-7900.
+The Tehama County Emergency Preparedness Division of the Sheriff’s Office will order or advise evacuations, as necessary.
+Questions regarding emergency procedures may be addressed to the Tehama County Sheriff’s Office at (530) 529-7900.

-◾If dangerous flooding conditions are imminent, avoid driving a vehicle if possible.
-Do not attempt to drive or wade through deep pockets of water or running washes.
+If dangerous flooding conditions are imminent, avoid driving a vehicle if possible.
+Seek shelter in the highest areas possible.
 Unstable banks should be avoided.

 What should you do after a flood?

 Tune in to local commercial radio (KBLF-1490 AM), television stations (KHSL TV), or NOAA Weather.

 Avoid driving if possibleFollow established procedures for property damage repairs